ZSentry is the only security that lets you do what you want.™How to search the FAQ? The site? (tap to expand)

 ZSentry can help in many ways, even not requiring phone preset.How about email continuity?
 Network failure?

-ZSentry will also self-destruct any messages using device authentication that expire, reducing everyone's window of exposure.
+ZSentry will also self-destruct any messages using end-point authentication that expire, reducing everyone's window of exposure.
 When you use Secure Quick Reply, no copy is left in your device.
 When the message uses ZSentry Return Receipt, it automatically sends a notice to the sender with Who, Where, When, What and How information from the device upon reading the message.

 With preset, ZSentry is compatible with third-party solutions to provide online access to self-service smartphone security functions, which let users reset a device password, lock a device remotely or wipe data from a device if it is lost or stolen.
 For more information, please submit a Support Ticket

-ZSentry is a complement to Microsoft, Google, and other platforms, so that your ZSentry setup can use any or all of them, with redundancy and diversity, and change the mix at any time.How does ZSentry work with Google Apps and Gmail?
+ZSentry is a complement to Microsoft, Google, and other platforms, so that your ZSentry setup can use any or all of them, with redundancy and diversity, and change the mix at any time.How does ZSentry work with Google Apps and GMail?
 Single-Sign-On?